rancher/rancher-docs/docs/integrations-in-rancher/monitoring-and-alerting/rbac-for-monitoring.md

   apiGroup: rbac.authorization.k8s.io
 ```

 - **kubectl**: Below is an example of a `kubectl` command used to apply the binding you've created in the YAML file.
-As noted, you will need to fill in your YAML filename accordingly.
+Remember to fill in your YAML filename accordingly.
   ```plain
   kubectl apply -f monitoring-config-view-role-binding.yaml
   ```